scotplus/scotplus.github.io/_sources/theory.md

 $min_{\pi_s, \pi_f} \alpha(\langle L(A, B) \otimes \pi_f, \pi_s \rangle) + (1 - \alpha) (\langle L(D_{\mu_s}, D_{\nu_s}), \pi_s \otimes \pi_s \rangle)  + \epsilon KL(\pi_s \otimes \pi_f | \mu^s \otimes \nu^s \otimes \mu^f \otimes \nu^f)$

+Note that to solve this minimization problem, we alternate between BCD cycles for GW-like and COOT-like penalties; see more detail in the supplementary materials of our upcoming paper.

-While less theoretical than the previous formulations we have looked at, AGW allows for an improvement on UCOOT by allowing for the recovery of nonlinear relationships among the original measures we sought to couple, $\mu_s$ and $\nu_s$.
+While less theoretically grounded than the previous formulations we have looked at, AGW allows for an improvement on UCOOT by allowing for the recovery of nonlinear relationships among the original measures we sought to couple, $\mu_s$ and $\nu_s$.
 Now, we will move onto why we use these methods in single-cell multi-omics alignment.